The Planning Scheme of Delegation (PDF) identifies the application types and triggers for an item to be heard by the Planning Committee.

-The Planning Committee is held every month, usually on a Monday (except on Bank Holidays) at Borough Hall.
+The Planning Committee is held every month, usually on a Monday (except on Bank Holidays) at Borough Hall at 6.30pm.

 Right to speak

-A summary of the 'Right To Speak' rules are set out below.
+Here is a summary of the 'Right To Speak' rules:

-2) To register a right to speak you must contact Committee Services (RighttoSpeak@bedford.gov.uk) by the end of the working day (until 5pm Monday to Thursday and 4.45pm on Friday) before the date of the committee meeting to book your place.
-If the meeting is on the Monday you must contact us by the Friday before.
+2) To register a right to speak you must contact Committee Services (RighttoSpeak@bedford.gov.uk) by the end of the working day before the date of the committee meeting to book your place.
+This is normally by 4.45pm on a Friday, if the meeting is on a Monday evening.

 3) All parties wishing to speak about an application must do so within a single 5 minute period.
 The time period may be extended for certain planning applications if the Chair of the Committee thinks this is appropriate.
 Supporters and/or applicants will have the same length of time to speak to the Committee.